Grandma-Betty/synology-dsm-open-vm-tools/README.md

 `wget https://github.com/vmware/open-vm-tools/releases/tag/stable-11.2.5/open-vm-tools-11.2.5-17337674.tar.gz`

-**2.** Push the following three checksums of the downloaded package into a temporary file by executing:
+**2.** Push the following three checksums of the downloaded package into a temporary file (which we will use later)  by executing:

 `shasum -a 1 ~/Downloads/open-vm-tools-11.2.5-17337674.tar.gz >> ~/tmp.txt`